smart-on-fhir/health-cards/docs/index.md

 Commonly, Health Cards will fit in a single V22 QR code.
 Any JWS longer than 1195 characters SHALL be split into "chunks" of length 1191 or smaller; each chunk SHALL be encoded as a separate QR code of V22 or lower, to ensure ease of scanning.
 Each chunk SHALL be numerically encoded and prefixed with an ordinal as well as the total number of chunks required to re-assemble the JWS, as described below.

-To ensure the best user experience when producing and consuming multiple QR Codes:
+To ensure the best user experience when producing and consuming multiple QR codes:

-* Producers of QR Codes SHOULD balance the sizes of chunks.
+* Producers of QR codes SHOULD balance the sizes of chunks.
 For example, if a JWS is 1200 characters long, producers should create two ~600 character chunks rather than a 1191 character chunk and a 9 character chunk.
-* Consumers of QR Codes SHOULD allow for scanning the multiple QR Codes in any order.
+* Consumers of QR codes SHOULD allow for scanning the multiple QR codes in any order.
 Once the full set is scanned, the JWS can be assembled and validated.

-### Encoding Chunks as QR Codes
+### Encoding Chunks as QR codes

 When printing or displaying a Health Card using QR codes, let "N" be the total number of chunks required, and let "C" be a variable indicating the index of the current chunk.
 Each chunk of the JWS string value SHALL be represented as a QR with two data segments: